 However, last year, BT/EE TV changed how BBC recordings work – even when you “record” a BBC programme via internet streaming, you can’t actually play it back from the box anymore.

-Instead, you get redirected to iPlayer with all its limitations: expiry dates, missing content, and no ability to skip adverts.
-And – the same happened with ITV recordings, which started pushing users to the ITVX streams (with their adverts).
+Instead, you get redirected to iPlayer with all its limitations, such as expiry dates and missing content.
+And – the same happened with ITV recordings, which started pushing users to the ITVX streams (where you can’t skip the adverts).

 The message from broadcasters is clear: recording gives viewers too much control.
 It lets you skip adverts, build permanent libraries of content, and watch programmes on your own schedule rather than when streaming services decide they should be available.